thedmd/CMake/Help/command/set_property.rst

   Scope may name zero or more source files.
 Note that source file properties are visible only to targets added in the same directory (CMakeLists.txt).

+``INSTALL``
+  Scope may name zero or more installed file paths.
+  These are made available to CPack to influence packaging.

 ``TEST``
   Scope may name zero or more existing tests.